Diversity Hiring: 7 Effective Ways For Recruiting Diverse Employees

 6. Regulate Your Candidate Screening Process

 The screening process is where various biases are displayed.
-The usual standards of choosing a candidate who went to the top school have perfect academics, an excellent working history manages to isolate a large number of applicants who came from less than ideal conditions.
+The usual standards of choosing a candidate who went to the top school have perfect academics.
+However, an excellent working history manages to isolate many applicants who came from less than ideal conditions.

 It impacts your organization’s diversity and robs you of the opportunity to interact and employ some talented yet overlooked people.